sg3384/AWS_Setup/Steps_to_Launch.md

 2.2.
 Choose instance type: recommended: t2.micro (free tier eligible)

 2.3.
-Choose security Group: Select -> MY IP [so that only you have access to your instance and data ] , and then HTTPS
+Choose security Group: Select -> MY IP (Otherwise anyone can log onto your instance and use it, steal your data) , and then HTTPS

 2.4.
 Launch Instance: Review and Launch your instance.